CHECKOUT & PAYMENT

 PROJECT OVERVIEW

-As part of an automotive subscription platform mobile design, I redesigned the checkout and payment flow to simplify the process of adding, selecting, and managing payment methods.
-The new design reduces friction, addresses failed transactions, and improves user confidence when completing purchases or subscriptions.
+As part of an automotive subscription platform mobile experience, I redesigned the checkout and payment flow to simplify how users add, select, and manage payment methods.
+The new design reduces friction, increases clarity, and improves user confidence when completing purchases or subscriptions.

 MY ROLE